Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Experiments

-We compare our model with the most popular graph-based neural network, such as MeshGraphNet (MGN) ~\citep{pfaff2021Learning}, Graph Attention Network (GAT) ~\citep{velickovic2017graph}, Graph Attention Network Variant (GATv2) ~\citep{brody2021attentive}, the state-of-the-art model, message passing neural PDE solver (MP-PDE) ~\citep{brandstetter2022message}, the grid-based methods, Fourier Neural Operator (FNO) ~\citep{li2021Fourier}.
-As shown in Supplementary Table ~\ref{tab:Summary analysis of Baselines}, a comparative analysis of these baselines is discussed.
-Additional detailed information about these baselines is described in Appendix \ref{Supplementary Details of Baseline}.
+We compare our model with the most popular graph-based neural network, such as MeshGraphNet (MGN) ~\cite{pfaff2021Learning}, Graph Attention Network (GAT) ~\cite{velickovic2017graph}, Graph Attention Network Variant (GATv2) ~\cite{brody2021attentive}, the state-of-the-art models, message passing neural PDE solver (MP-PDE) ~\cite{brandstetter2022message} , Fourier Neural Operator (FNO) ~\cite{li2021Fourier}, Factorized FNO (FFNO) ~\cite{tran2021factorized}, Geometry-informed FNO (Geo-FNO) ~\cite{li2023fourier,li2024geometry}, Transolver~\cite{wu2024transolver}.
+As shown in Appendix Table ~\ref{tab:Summary analysis of Baselines}, a comparative analysis of these baselines is discussed.
+Additional detailed information about these baselines refers to Appendix Section \ref{Supplementary Details of Baseline}.